freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 There are developers who specialize in tutorials for specific technology stacks, for example.

-My friend Andrew Brown creates [free courses to prepare you for all the AWS, Azure, and Google Cloud certifications](https://www.freecodecamp.org/news/azure-developer-certification-az-204-pass-the-exam-with-this-free-13-5-hour-course/), and also runs an exam prep service.
+My friend Andrew Brown is a former CTO from Toronto who has passed all the major DevOps exams.
+He creates [free courses to prepare you for all the AWS, Azure, and Google Cloud certifications](https://www.freecodecamp.org/news/azure-developer-certification-az-204-pass-the-exam-with-this-free-13-5-hour-course/), and also runs an exam prep service.

 There are more than 20 million software developers around the world.
 That's a lot of people who will potentially consume your content, and who will come to know who you are.